-There must also be a permit for each crossing of a road, railroad and waterway.
+There shall also be a permit for each crossing of a road, railroad and waterway.

-Government permit review: The government permit will usually show the length, size, materials, wall thickness, test pressure, and operating pressure of the pipeline, as well as the fluid to be transported.
-The owner of the pipeline must provide a copy of the government pipeline permit.
+Government Permit Review: The government permit will usually show the length, size, materials, wall thickness, test pressure, and operating pressure of the pipeline, as well as the fluid to be transported.
+The owner of the pipeline shall provide a copy of the government pipeline permit.